 This is one of our biggest events of the year out at our Retreat Center.

-Join us for a joint worship service located in the outside chapel at the St. John Retreat Center that is followed by a shared meal provided by the men of St. John.
+Join us for a joint worship service located in the outside chapel at the St. John Retreat Center that is followed by a shared meal prepared by men of St. John Lutheran Church.
+Tickets for the meal may be purchased leading up to the day of the event.

-Our Social Concerns committee then oversees the running of all games, auctions, and the desserts for after the meal.
+Our Social Concerns committee then oversees the running of all games, auctions, and the desserts after the meal are prepared by members of the congregation.
 We often have carnival type games for the kids and BINGO for adults in the Mewis Center.
 Sometimes we have plant walks or cake walks as well.
 Activities may vary from year to year.

 There is often a fishing contest earlier in the morning before service begins as well.